akanksha1042/instagram-user-analysis/README.md

 -Purpose of using it-- is the most comprehensive offering of MySQL database software, services and support; it ensures that your business achieves the highest levels of reliability, security, and uptime.
 ## Result
--I have achieved while using these projects are
+- I have achieved while using these projects are
---To Find the 5 oldest users of Instagram from the database provided --To Find the users who have never posted a single photo on Instagram --To Identify the winner of the contest and provide their details to the team --To identify and suggest the top 5 most commonly used hashtags on the platform --To Provide insights on when to schedule an ad campaign this project help me to build good SQL skills and good hands-on practice on join group-by queries
+-- To Find the 5 oldest users of Instagram from the database provided -- To Find the users who have never posted a single photo on Instagram -- To Identify the winner of the contest and provide their details to the team -- To identify and suggest the top 5 most commonly used hashtags on the platform -- To Provide insights on when to schedule an ad campaign this project help me to build good SQL skills and good hands-on practice on join group-by queries
-Drive Link__
+-- Drive Link__
 [DataSet Link](https://drive.google.com/file/d/1adwFJ4cjhPjZ_rBcs-dyPwnO4OQUeaLo/view?usp=sharing)